20 Exquisite Spiky Hairstyles: Leading ideas for 2022

 These cuts are youthful and energetic.
 They’re great if you don’t have a professional job or other requirements, like a strict school dress code.
 If you’re looking for a fun, carefree style with a bit of an attitude, then spiky hairstyles may be your new favorite.
 They work with most hair types since they mostly rely on hair products.

 The best part about most of these spiky hairstyles is their flexibility.
 You can wear them either in their spiked “up” style or leave it unstyled and wear it “down.”
 That said, these spiky hairstyles will take some intense styling, so be prepared to spend some quality time in front of the bathroom mirror.

-Without further ado, here are our top spiky hairstyles for 2017:
+Without further ado, here are our top spiky hairstyles: